Skip to main content

 2 mentions Positive Neutral Negative

-Players appreciate the grinding aspect of the games, noting that the micro-management involved is both rewarding and efficient, contributing to a faster-paced experience rather than feeling tedious.
+Players appreciate the grinding aspect of the games, noting that the micro-management involved is both rewarding and efficient, making the overall experience feel faster and less tedious.

 • “Games are faster with micro-management feeling rewarding and not tedious.”